Ewen MacPherson of Cluny: Escape to France

 In September 1754, Charles Edward Stuart (then living incognito in Paris) asked Cluny to come, and to bring any effects or money he had left over from the rebellion, "for I hapen to be in great strets".
 So, still with a price on his head, Cluny travelled through Edinburgh and arrived in London, where he spent several days among Jacobite sympathisers (possibly at the home of his wife's half-brother, Archibald Fraser).
 He then went to Dover and arrived in Calais in May 1755.
 His prince had moved to Basel, Switzerland, at that point, which is where Cluny also went.
 It was not a happy reunion.
 The often intoxicated Prince expected Cluny to account for the large sum of money given to him in 1746 to distribute among the disaffected and "to keep up the spirit of Jacobitism".
 This money became known as the Loch Arkaig Treasure, and is rumoured to still be buried there.

 Later life

 His wife Jenny and daughter Margaret, aged 14, soon joined him in France.
 His son Duncan (b.
 1748) stayed behind to be educated in Inverness.
 By 1763, he was living in some poverty in Dunkirk.
 After a long ailment, he died there on 30 January 1764.
 He was buried in the Garden of the Carmelites, with his wife refusing French military honours at his funeral, since they had not supported him financially.
 (He held a commission in the Royal Ecossais regiment but the pay was meagre).
 His wife returned to Edinburgh, where she died the following year.

+On 28 January 2024, for the 260th anniversary of his death, the Clan Macpherson with the help of Dunkirk town hall, inaugurated a memorial in his honor.
+Near the Carmelite garden, the 28th clan chief, James Brodie Macpherson of Cluny, came to inaugurate the memorial alongside the Very Reverend Allan Maclean of Dochgarroch, who blessed the memorial with water from the Cluny estate, with Anthony Rocquet Macpherson who found the location of the last remains of Cluny, and clansmen and clanswomen from Scotland, England, France, Belgium and Germany.